Ssnnee/kolandela/README.md

 ## Usage

 To start the application, you need to start the json server and the expo server.
+Please make sure to add your own ip address in the `api/transactions.ts` file.

 ```bash
 pn dlx json-server  db.json